Shad0wCrux/CS-Education/README.md

 ### Videos/Movies
 * [Denken Als Discipline](http://www.cs.utexas.edu/users/EWD/video-audio/NoorderlichtVideo.html) - Discipline in Thought - 30 minute interview with Dijkstra mainly on how he thinks about problems and what he's accomplished.
 Found on Youtube or with the "Manuscripts".
 * [Andrew S. Tanenbaum: The Impact of MINIX](https://www.youtube.com/watch?v=86_BkFsb4eI) - 10 minute interview with Professor Tanenbaum.
+* [AT&T Archives: The UNIX Operating System](https://youtu.be/tc4ROCJYbm0) - (Youtube link) Actual title: The UNIX System: Making Computers More Productive (1982).
+Details design elements that went into making UNIX.
+Features Brian Kernighan, Dennis Ritchie, Ken Thompson and others.

 ### Miscellaneous
 * [Vim Adventures](http://www.vim-adventures.com) - Study Computer Scienc long enough and you'll eventually end up on a UNIX-like or GNU/Linux operating system.
 Knowing your way around the editor vim can be pretty handy.